neilpeterson/talk-terraform-workshop/03-string-interpolation/README.md

 ## Module Overview

-Terraform string interpolation allows us to embed values such as resource outputs and variables inside of strings.
-For more information on String Interpolation, see [Terraform Interpolation Syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html).
+Terraform string interpolation allows you to consume varriables, resource attributes, and data from other data sources within your Terraform configurations.

 In this module, you will work with string interpolation.
 You will also be introduced to the `terraform plan` command.

-NOTE: Interpolation Syntax has changed significantly in Terraform Version 0.12.0.
-To use Terraform 0.12.0, switch to the 0.12.0 version of this workshop.

 ## Update configuration to include a Container Instance resource